Compare the best current accounts in Ireland

 What are overdraft charges?

 An overdraft allows you to withdraw money or pay bills from your bank account even when your balance is zero.
-It is a form of short-term credit, so you borrow money from the bank.
+You are borrowing money from the bank so it’s a form of short-term credit.

-All current account providers charge interest if you use your overdraft.
-Interest rates vary but currently range between 11.85% and 15.55% for an arranged overdraft and 11.85% and 27% for an unauthorised overdraft.
+All current account providers charge a set-up fee, and interest if you use your overdraft.
+Interest rates vary but are much higher for an unauthorised overdraft.

 ATM fees